Back to resources

 Travel

-Generally FYA will require Children to make their own way to an FYA activity or event (whether that be with their parent or guardian or otherwise).
+Generally FYA will require young people to make their own way to an FYA activity or event.
+This may include travelling alone, or with their parent, carer, guardian or other responsible adult).

-• The parent or guardian of the Child has provided written permission to FYA for the Child to attend the FYA program or activity and to travel to or from the event under the supervision of an FYA employee.
+• The parent, carer or guardian of the young person has provided written permission to FYA for the young person to attend the FYA program or activity, and to travel to or from the event under the supervision of an FYA employee.

-• The parent or guardian has been provided with names and phone numbers of the FYA employees that will be supervising their Child and details of the travel arrangements.
+• The parent, carer or guardian has been provided with the names and phone numbers of the FYA employees that will be providing supervision, and details of the travel arrangements.

 Accommodation

-• FYA employees are never to share a room with any FYA activity or event participants (this includes both Children and Young People).
+• FYA employees must never share a room with any activity or event participants.

-• Supervising FYA employees are to be staying on the same floor of the accommodation building of any Child or Young person participants.
+• Supervising FYA employees must stay on the same floor of the accommodation as any young person participants.

 • At least 1 supervising FYA employee must be youth mental health trained and first aid trained.